-Did you know that it’s entirely possible to make the most decadent, dairy-free, light, and fluffy healthy whipped coconut cream!?
-If you’re lactose intolerant, vegan, paleo, or just want to vary your diet, this is an excellent way to enjoy desserts, frost your cupcakes and even your lattes.
+Whipped coconut cream is rich and creamy, dairy-free, light, and fluffy.
+If you’re lactose intolerant, vegan, paleo, or just want to vary your diet, this is an excellent topping for your desserts, as a frosting for your cupcakes, and even on your lattes.

 What Is Whipped Coconut Cream?